Y3Da3yf/tictactoev2/README.md

                         Constructers will help me to run code with saving some variables(map, x, y) or without saving them.

                     b.
 CheckRow(int x, int y):
-                        This method will take X and Y coordinates of cell and then it will check all rows if is there any win situation or not.
+                        This method will take X and Y coordinates of cell and then it will check all row if is there any win situation or not.
                         If yes it will check who win:
                             If O win method will return 1, if O win method will return 2.